 All staff should be prepared to identify children who benefit from an early help assessment.
-An early help assessment means providing support as soon as a problem emerges at any point in a child's life, from the Foundation Years upwards, including issues relating to disability, certain health conditions and mental health.
+Early Help is acting on or referring early signs of abuse and neglect and radicalisation including support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Staff are aware of the potential for multiple issues overlapping, are vigilant and report this.
 In the first instance, staff should discuss early help assessment requirements with the designated lead.
 Staff may be required to support other agencies and professionals in an early help assessment.